 Customer support can be the backbone of your hosting experience.
 Luckily, both Bluehost and Nexcess sport 24/7 support.

-Bluehost shines with its knowledge base which includes a library of articles and tutorials.
+Bluehost shines with its knowledge bas,e which includes a library of articles and tutorials.
 Need help?
 You can reach out via chat or phone.
 Generally, users report quick responses and resolution times.
 You might even get lucky and find someone who knows their stuff.
 But sometimes, call wait times can stretch.
 Frustrating, right?

 On the other hand, Nexcess is no slouch.
 They emphasize industry expertise in their support.
-If you have an eCommerce question, the odds are a specialist is on the other end ready to help.
+If you have an eCommerce question, the odds are that a specialist is on the other end ready to help.
 Their live chat support is often praised for its quickness.
 Plus, they offer one-on-one consultations if you need deeper assistance.
 It’s less likely you’ll get a generic response.

 Both are solid in support, but Nexcess might feel more tailored for those in retail.
 Their specialized help could keep your online store running smoothly.

-Incorporated with Auto Page Rank tools, you can efficiently manage your SEO and site analytics while benefitting from robust support.
+Incorporated with Auto Page Rank tools, you can efficiently manage your SEO and site analytics while benefiting from robust support.
 We help streamline communication with your hosting provider, smoothing out your website management process.

 Pricing Structure